croservices/cro/docs/reference/cro-http-router.md

 }
 ```

-In the case that the reuqest currently being processed was not a HTTP/2.0
+In the case that the request currently being processed was not a HTTP/2.0
 request, the `push-promise` function does nothing.

 ## Composing routers